Anchovy paste

 Anchovy paste is a fish paste food product prepared using anchovies as a primary ingredient.
 It is used as a condiment and as an ingredient in various dishes, such as Scotch woodcock, and is a mass-produced product.
 It has been used for centuries to provide flavor to foods and as a source of nutrients, and it is a part of the cuisines of Great Britain, Italy, the Philippines and Vietnam.
 It is a major export product of Morocco.

 Overview

 Anchovy is used as a condiment and as an ingredient in various dishes.
-Basic ingredients in its preparation includes mashed anchovies, vinegar, spices and water, and some commercial preparations are produced using these ingredients.
+Basic ingredients in its preparation include mashed anchovies, vinegar, spices and water, and some commercial preparations are produced using these ingredients.
 Butter is also sometimes used as a base ingredient, and the resultant product is sometimes referred to as "anchovy butter", and in French as beurre d'anchois.

 History

 Anchovy paste has been used for centuries as a source of nutrients and to provide flavour to foods.
 Allec, a food byproduct used as a condiment that dates to the times of classical antiquity and Ancient Rome, is the paste left over from the preparation of liquamen (a predecessor to garum prepared using various oily fish, including anchovies) that has been described as a "precursor to anchovy paste".
 Anchovy paste has also been described as a "descendant of garum".